hrumhurum/docker-recipes/README.md

 # Docker Recipes

 Docker allows you to run whatever you want but it is not always evident how to achieve a specific goal.
-This repository provides a few samples that you can use for educational and experimental purposes.
+This repository provides a few samples that you can use for educational and experimental purposes:

-## Cron

-The `cron` command-line utility is a job scheduler on Unix-like operating systems.
+* [cron](cron) - job scheduler on Unix-like operating systems
-You can use it to run your tasks according to a schedule.
-Cron is a relatively simple utility but configuring it for Docker can be a daunting task sometimes.
-Unless you have a [working cron sample](cron) at hand.

 ## Try a Sample Yourself